Compared to Estimates, APA (APA) Q3 Earnings: A Look at Key Metrics

 - Oil, natural gas, and natural gas liquids production revenues- Natural gas liquids revenues: $142 million versus $147.5 million estimated by three analysts on average.
 Compared to the year-ago quarter, this number represents a -10.1% change.

-- Purchased oil and gas sales: $311 million versus the three-analyst average estimate of $378.79 million.
-The reported number represents a year-over-year change of -34.3%.
+- Purchased oil and gas sales: $311 million compared to the $378.79 million average estimate based on three analysts.
+The reported number represents a change of -34.3% year over year.

-- Oil, natural gas, and natural gas liquids production revenues- Oil revenues: $1.47 billion versus the three-analyst average estimate of $1.34 billion.
-The reported number represents a year-over-year change of -18.2%.
+- Oil, natural gas, and natural gas liquids production revenues- Oil revenues: $1.47 billion versus $1.34 billion estimated by three analysts on average.
+Compared to the year-ago quarter, this number represents a -18.2% change.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report